We approach this problem differently than most because of our core belief that: “Offense wins games. Defense wins championships.”

-The challenge for us and our families was that these strategies were not readily accessible to non-institutional investors.
+The challenge for us was that these strategies were not readily accessible to non-institutional investors.
 In 2018, we set out to solve that problem.
 We identified and spoke with dozens of long volatility managers and figured out a structure that would allow us to invest in a diversified ensemble of long volatility managers.

 The second hole we saw in Browne’s approach was the strong reliance on gold for protection against inflation or an extended depression.
-Volatility strategies can do well in the first leg down in markets where you have a sharp sell off and volatility spikes.
+Volatility strategies can do well in the first leg down in markets where you have a sharp sell-off and volatility spikes.
 But, they don’t tend to do as well in an extended recession and don’t necessarily have any relationship to inflationary environments.

 However, we saw that there was a way to improve even further.
 We believed that investors would benefit from layered diversification.
 Diversification across the four macro quadrants is a good starting point, but even better is diversification within each of those quadrants.

 We began working on this portfolio in 2018, originally under the name Ataraxia, a greek word meaning “calmness untroubled by mental or emotional disquiet.”
 (We gave up on the name when no one could spell it and few could pronounce it, though we never gave up on the sentiment.)

 We developed our Long Volatility Strategy in April of 2020 because we felt it was an important component of a well-diversified portfolio that could effectively compound wealth, and, from our own experience, it was very difficult for non-institutional investors to access active long volatility managers.